krugvs/JavaDepartmentsWebApp/README.md

 JavaDepartmentsWebApp
 =====================

-This is first application for DA after learning Java at DA Java School.
+This is the first application for DA after learning Java at a DA Java School.

 ##Preparing DB